โฐ Minimum Connection Times

 Seiyun Hadhramaut International Airport, identified by the IATA code GXF and ICAO code OYSY, is a critical aviation facility serving the city of Seiyun and the wider Hadhramaut region in eastern Yemen.
 As one of the few consistently operational international gateways in the country during recent regional challenges, the airport has played an indispensable role in maintaining Yemen's connection to the outside world.
 It serves as a vital hub for both humanitarian logistics and the essential movement of Yemeni citizens and international aid workers.

-The airport features a single passenger terminal that manages both domestic and international flight operations.
+The airport operates a single passenger terminal that manages both domestic and international flight operations.
 The facility is designed for efficiency and ease of navigation, with all primary services located in a centralized main hall.
 Recent upgrades have introduced improved security screening protocols and basic digital flight information systems to enhance the traveler experience.
 While the terminal is modest in scale, it provides essential passenger amenities including a waiting area, ticketing counters, and basic refreshments.
 Its straightforward layout ensures a rapid transit for those connecting through the facility to other regional destinations.

 Flight operations at Seiyun are exclusively managed by Yemenia, the national flag carrier, which utilizes modern jet aircraft to provide scheduled links to major regional hubs.
 The airport maintains crucial international connections to Cairo and Jeddah, alongside domestic services to Aden.
 These routes are fundamental for the region's commercial activity and serve as a lifeline for medical travel and regional administration.
 Ground transportation from the terminal is primarily via authorized taxi services, providing a direct link to the historic center of Seiyun and the surrounding cultural landmarks of the Hadhramaut valley.